Japanese cherry blossom © naitokz

 Best time to visit Japan

 April is considered the best time to visit Japan, because of the likelihood of the cherry blossoms being in bloom.
 Otherwise, the weather in Japan varies dramatically from the north to the south, with the rainy season generally lasting from June to early August.
-September can be typhoon season; however, October and November tend to be a good time to travel to Japan, as the weather is mild and pleasant.
+September is typhoon season; however, October and November tend to be a good time to travel to Japan, as the weather is mild and pleasant.
 Read more on Japan's Climate and Weather.

 What to see in Japan